z4c777/AutoRecon/README.md

 - `@openssh.com` algorithm lines no longer flagged as interesting
 - `NOT VULNERABLE` lines excluded from interesting findings
 - `password` keyword tightened to `password:` — no longer matches SSH auth method listings
-- Weak SSH algorithms flagged separately as `[WEAK ALGO]` — modern algorithms silently skipped
+- SSH algorithm output filtered from report — weak algorithms still flagged as `[WEAK ALGO]`

 **SSH**
 - `ssh2-enum-algos` retained but only flags deprecated algorithms: